13588112254/littlefs/SPEC.md

 _every_ type of metadata, including file entries, directory fields, and global state.
 Even the CRCs used to mark the end of commits get their own tag.

-Because of this, the tag format contains some densely packed informtaion.
+Because of this, the tag format contains some densely packed information.
 Note that there are multiple levels of types which break down into more info:

 ```